cscart/docs/en/designer_guide/templates.rst

 Templator
 *********

-Cs-Cart uses the **Smarty 4** template engine.
+CS-Cart uses the **Smarty 4** template engine.
 It allows to separate presentation and application code.
 More information about how it works you can read at the `https://www.smarty.net/ <https://www.smarty.net/>`_ site.

 `This <https://www.smarty.net/docs/en/smarty.for.designers.tpl>`_ chapter will be particulary interesting for the developers.
 There you will find out what constructions can be used in templates.